jaydengamble6/easy-build-nt5/README.md

   - Provide Links to 'Official' Build Guide
   - Checks in place to prevent building without missing files

-  **Note: This script uses 7za.exe and 7za.dll from "https://www.7-zip.org/download.html" The source can be found there.**
+  **Note: This script uses 7za.exe and 7za.dll (encoded in/extracted from base64) from "https://www.7-zip.org/download.html" The source can be found there.**

+  **This Tool also uses WGET from here: https://eternallybored.org/misc/wget/**